KL13NT/cart-app/README.md

 - SVGR to optimize SVGs
 - Integration testing
-- Coverage reports
 - Axe-core for automated pipeline accessibility testing
 - E2E automated testing
 - Storybook for component development and documentation
 - React Router for routing
-- React Helmet for SEO
 - React Query or alternatives for data fetching
-- React Hook Form or alternatives for form management
-- React Intl or alternatives for internationalization